 Deputies: Semi-Truck Driver Crashes Through Doors at Moonlite Bunny Ranch

-Authorities say a former trucking employee was arrested Thursday after he crashed a semi-truck through the front doors of the Moonlite Bunny Ranch brothel near Carson City.
-The suspect, 40-year-old Brian Brandt of Reno, was arrested on scene, just after the 4 a.m. crash.
+Lyon County Deputies say a former employee was arrested Thursday after a semi-truck crashed through the front doors of the Moonlite Bunny Ranch brothel near Carson City.

 Start the conversation, or Read more at KTVN Reno.